West Series races at Kern

-The ARCA Menards Series West has held several races at Kevin Harvick's Kern Raceway (formerly Kern County Raceway Park) in Bakersfield, California over the years.
-The track currently has two races for the series, the West Coast Stock Car Motorsports Hall of Fame 150 and the NAPA Auto Parts 150.
-The West Coast Stock Car Motorsports Hall of Fame serves as a presenting sponsor of both races.
+The ARCA Menards Series West has held several races at Kevin Harvick's Kern Raceway in Bakersfield, California over the years.
 Races at the track have varied from 63 miles to 88 miles.
 Currently, the track's races are 75 miles in length.
+The West Coast Stock Car Motorsports Hall of Fame serves as a presenting sponsor of both races.

+First race

+The Oil Workers 150 is a 75 mi annual ARCA Menards Series West race held at Kevin Harvick's Kern Raceway in Bakersfield, California.